Basketball Throw Ins

 Baseline Throw Ins

-PRO TIP: On a baseline throw in, you can move along the entire baseline and even pass the ball to a teammate behind the baseline for them to throw in.
+On a baseline throw in, you can move along the entire baseline and even pass the ball to a teammate behind the baseline for them to throw in.
 However, you still only have five seconds to make the throw in.

 On throw ins, there is a great opportunity for the opposing team to steal the ball.
 Defending players will guard close to boundary lines to prevent the thrower from making the inbound pass.
 Typically, a player will stand directly in front of the in-bounding player to try to catch the ball and obtain an easy steal.
-You can learn more about steals in Basketball Steals.